SD › Best Time to Visit Europe

 - Sinterklaas Parade, Amsterdam, Netherlands – The arrival of Saint Nicholas, or Santa Claus, who is known to Dutch children as Sinterklaas, launches the Christmas season in mid-November.
-He arrives on a ship into Amsterdam from his home in Spain on November 19 in 2017, bringing presents and treats for the children.
+He arrives on a ship into Amsterdam from his home in Spain, bringing presents and treats for the children.

-- Weihnachtsmarkt, Koblenz, Germany – In many places around Europe, the Christmas markets and festivals begin, including the Koblenz Weihnachtsmarket which takes place in Old Town Koblenz starting November 24 in 2017.
+- Weihnachtsmarkt, Koblenz, Germany – In many places around Europe, the Christmas markets and festivals begin, including the Koblenz Weihnachtsmarket which takes place in Old Town Koblenz.
 It runs through just a few days before Christmas and includes some 100 decorated stalls that sell an impressive array of traditional German cuisine and beverages, and all sorts of goods, including handcrafted toys.
 There are a variety of concerts and other performances throughout the festival as well.

 Europe in December

-- Lyon Festival of Lights, Lyon, France – Lyon hosts its popular Festival of Lights over four days in mid-December, December 7 to 10 in 2017.
+- Lyon Festival of Lights, Lyon, France – Lyon hosts its popular Festival of Lights over four days in mid-December.
 There are impressive lighting displays throughout the city to honor Mary, the mother of Jesus.
 Tradition dictates that every house in Lyon places candles along the outside of windows, which produces an incredible effect throughout the streets.
 These days, there is lots of high-tech lighting used as well.